Criptext/Alice-Windows/README.md

 ### Install deps

 You need to have some compiled `.lib` in your computer.
 Open a powershell and type `.\install_deps.ps1`.
 You also need to have `sqlite_modern_cpp` somewhere in your pc. use `git clone https://github.com/SqliteModernCpp/sqlite_modern_cpp.git`.
-Locate the folder `\hdr` inside the project, you will need it to include it into your vs solution.
+Locate the folder `\hdr` inside the project, you need to include it into your vs solution.

 ### Include dirs and linked libs

-You will need to reference those installed dependencies in your vs solution:
+You need to reference those installed dependencies in your vs solution:

 example: